Generative Pseudo-Labeling for Pre-Ranking with LLMs

 \subsubsection{\textbf{Interest-Anchors Generation}}

 Given the tokenized user history $H_u$, we adapt a pre-trained open-source LLM to predict future interests in the semantic identifier (SID) space.
-The model input (see Appendix~\ref{app:prompt} for details) is constructed as:
+The model input is constructed as:

-where $T$ is a natural-language instruction prompt.
+where $T$ is a natural-language instruction prompt (details in our online supplement).
 The LLM is trained exclusively on sequences of positively interacted items (e.g., clicks or purchases), converted to their SIDs.
 To mitigate popularity bias inherited from interaction logs, we apply frequency-based downsampling to the top 10\% most frequent items in the training corpus.
 Each interaction involving such an item is retained with probability inversely proportional to its frequency~\citep{zhang2021causal}.
 This strategy reduces the dominance of head items while preserving sufficient signal for stable LLM training.

 To balance adaptation efficacy and computational efficiency, we employ Low-Rank Adaptation (LoRA)~\citep{hu2022lora}(rank=8): trainable low-rank matrices are injected into the query and value projections of all attention layers, while the original LLM parameters remain frozen.
 This reduces trainable parameters by over 99\% and preserves the model’s pre-trained semantic knowledge.
 Training follows the Next Token Prediction (NTP) objective.
 The last SID in $H_u$ is masked as the target, and the loss minimizes the negative log-likelihood over all hierarchical levels: